 Last night was quite the experience.
-I knew the big storm would be rolling through Montgomery overnight and it sure did–with a terrifying vengeance.
-Tons of rain and a constant “strobe” effect in the sky from the lightning.
+I knew the big storm would be rolling through Montgomery overnight and it sure did—with a terrifying vengeance.
+There was tons of rain and a constant “strobe” effect in the sky from the lightning.
 At about 2:00am, I was awoken by my phone buzzing frantically with a tornado warning alert in the area until 3:00.
 Needless to say, I did not go back to sleep and just kind of waited nervously for it all to pass.
 Thankfully it did, but many areas throughout Alabama got hit pretty hard during the violent storm.

 Robert Trent Jones Golf Trail – Capitol Hill (Legislator) • Prattville, AL • 4/29/14

 I started here right at 7:00 and was the only one out there that early.
 Lots of tree debris was scattered around the course and a tree by the 18th got struck and split by lighting in the storm overnight.
 It looked a little like a war zone in places.
 The worst part was the bunkers, which were absolutely destroyed.
 They were pristine the day before on Judge, so it’s a shame how they looked and played today.